Policy update

 The euro (€).
 Greece adopted the euro in 2001.
 Tourists visiting the ancient ruins and islands can easily transact using euros, including debit and credit cards.
 It never hurts to carry some cash on you, however, just in case.

-Before Greece began using the euro, their currency was the Greek drachma.
+Before Greece began using the euro, its currency was the Greek drachma.

 Hungary uses the Hungarian forint (HUF), not the euro.
 If you’re traveling to Budapest or anywhere else in Hungary, you’ll be making transactions with the forint.